How a Donor-Advised Fund Can Help Your Charitable Giving

 We sometimes see this when families are in their peak income-earning years with retirement on the horizon.
 We also sometimes see this when a transaction or other event causes a one-time spike to taxable income, such as substantial bonuses, payout of deferred compensation or sale of a business.

-In any of these cases, the family may be willing to donate more and receive the tax benefits of a larger income tax deduction.
+In any of these cases, the family may be willing to donate more and receive the benefits of a larger income tax deduction.
 Donations can also be deferred until death to manage estate taxes or create a charitable legacy.

 Many people have heard of private foundations but are less familiar with donor-advised funds (DAFs).
-They were created in the 1930s but didn’t begin growing in popularity until the 1990s.
+They were created in the 1930s, but didn’t begin growing in popularity until the 1990s.
 DAFs are a charitable giving vehicle sponsored by a public charity that allow the donor to make an irrevocable charitable contribution and be eligible for an immediate tax deduction.
 Over time, the grantor can recommend grants to IRS-qualified public charities.

-DAFs and Private Foundations Compared
+DAFs vs. Private Foundations

+Personal involvement after the initial funding is quite distinct between the two.
+A DAF provides a turnkey solution for the donor.
+Costs associated with a DAF are relatively minimal.
 A private foundation, on the other hand, is a charitable organization with operational needs that might include employing staff, hiring investment managers and actively managing grant-making.
 Funding into a Private Foundation needs to be substantial enough to justify the costs associated with creating and operating the organization.

 Another distinction between a DAF and a private foundation is the limit for an income tax deduction.
-Cash donations to a DAF are deductible up to 50% of adjusted gross income (AGI), but cash donations to a private foundation are limited to 30% of AGI.
+Cash donations to a DAF are deductible up to 60% of adjusted gross income (AGI), but cash donations to a private foundation are limited to 30% of AGI.

 DAFs also have an advantage with the deduction for appreciated stock up to 30% of AGI, whereas private foundations are limited to 20% of AGI.